 Bield's financial projections demonstrate that Bield has the ability to meet its commitments in the short, medium, and long-term.
 Therefore, the Board believes that Bield is well placed to manage its business risks successfully despite the current uncertain economic outlook.
-The Board will monitor the risk environment and consider all options to ensure that the 2018-23 Business Strategy is successfully delivered.
+The Board will monitor the risk environment and consider all options to ensure that its new Business Strategy for 2023-2028 is successfully delivered.

-As we emerge from the Covid-19 pandemic into an year of high inflation and economic uncertainty the business operations are being closely monitored to ensure that the risks are well managed and will not have a negative impact on the going concern assessment.
-The Board is updated on operational performance and the economic impacts on the current business operations and any potential longterm assessments.
-Bield has sufficient cash resources with cash balances of £15.1m as well as investments of £6.6m that are available if required.
-There has been no impact on compliance requirements which are being met within the Covid-19 regulations.
+The economic uncertainty and high cost of living are being closely monitored to ensure that the risks are well managed and will not have a negative impact on the going concern assessment.
+The Board is updated on operational performance and the economic impacts on the current business operations and any potential long-term assessments.
+Bield has sufficient cash resources with cash balances of £12.4m as well as investments of £5.9m that are available if required.